-There are many technical skills required for software testing today, but which are essential skills to learn so you can thrive in the industry?
+There are many technical skills required for software testing today - but which ones are the essential skills to learn, so that you can thrive in the industry?

 The modern role of the tester requires a greater level of insight into the technicalities of processes and applications.
-Organizations are adopting advanced methodologies and automated practices like DevOps so the application can be developed, tested, and released much faster.
+Organizations are adopting advanced methodologies and automated practices – such as DevOps – so that the software application can be developed, tested, and released much faster.
 Under these demands, manual testing alone cannot get the work done.
 Beside analytical, problem-solving, and communication skills, organizations are now demanding higher technical skills from the testers.
 In this article, we discuss key technical skills that testers should gain to be able to thrive in the current environment.